How to Develop A Successful China Public Relations Strategy

 Xinhua publishes more than 4,500 news articles every day in 7 different languages (Simplified Chinese, Traditional Chinese, English, French, Spanish, Russian, Japanese and Arabic).
 Similar to Ifeng, it provides a wide variety of content that covers social issues, international news, military, travel, education, etc.

 Similar to many large news platforms, Xinhua news also incorporates news from different sources to cope with the large output of articles every day.
 Although Xinhua News is under direct political control, as long as you do not write anything shady, misleading, or against the government’s interests, it is possible to get featured here.
-If building trust is your goal, getting featured on Xinhua News would go a long way to accomplishing this.
+If building trust is the goal of your China public relations strategy, then getting featured on Xinhua News would be one of the most effective methods of accomplishing it.

 An AI Curated & Personalized News Feed: Jinri Toutiao